LShahmiri/MIGT-Splitter/README.md

 </p>

-# MIGT — Mutual Information Guided Training
+# MIGT: Mutual Information Guided Training

 MIGT is a model-agnostic dataset partitioning method based on Mutual Information (MI).
 It is designed to reduce dataset bias by guiding train/test/validation splits